 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Atlantomediterranean subsection of the Mediterranean refuge.

 Wingspan (males) 40--65mm, (females) 48--90mm.
 Paler than Saturnia pavonia, with most males lacking almost all brown and orange pigmentation so that they appear whitish-grey.
 The females are more like those of Saturnia pavonia.
-In males, body relatively smaller than in Saturnia pavonia, wing area larger, forewings more elongate, and the antennae more developed (Bruer, 2014).
+In the day-active males, body relatively smaller than in Saturnia pavonia, wing area larger, forewings more elongate, and the antennae more developed (Bruer, 2014).

 Females of Saturnia pavonia and Saturnia pavoniella freely attract and mate with males of this species (Bruer, 2014).
 However, the mortality rate of female hybrid larvae is high and the F1 generation produces either all male moths and/or a few sterile females (Bruer, 2014).